pytask-dev/pytask/docs/tutorials/how_to_define_dependencies_products.rst

 How to define dependencies and products
 =======================================

-Tasks may have dependencies, but they certainly have products. pytask needs the information to infer the order in which tasks are executed and whether a task must be executed at all.
+To make sure pytask executes all tasks in a correct order, we need to define which dependencies are required and which products are produced by a task.

-The information on dependencies and products can be attached to a task function with markers.
+The information on dependencies and products can be attached to a task function with special markers.
 Let us have a look at some examples.

 Products
 --------

-We first focus on products which we have already seen in the previous tutorial.
-Let us take a look at the task from the previous tutorial.
+We first focus on products which we already encountered in the previous tutorial.
+Let us take the task from the previous tutorial.

 .. code-block:: python